top of page

 The Winter Showcase at Planet Marfa, is a great chance to support the students and let them know their creative pursuits will not be for naught.
 "Even if you don’t know a student or a teacher, please attend.
 Come show a student that you want to hear what they think and that you value their voice in this community.
 We have to support them.
 We get to support them,” Tate said.
 “We’ve also lined up some really awesome actors across this region to participate.
 I love the opportunity to connect a student with an adult who maybe wouldn’t have gotten the chance to know them otherwise.
 It’s a reciprocal benefit.
 We feed one another with support and ideas which will then go directly into the fabric of our shared community.
 If we want to sustain true local ideas and values into this place, we get to call home, this symbiotic relationship is necessary”

-Joe Salinas teaches this year’s annual playwriting workshop at Marfa High
+Joe Salinas teaches this year’s annual playwriting workshop at Marfa High school

 We are thrilled to announce that Joe Salinas who will be teaching this year’s annual playwriting workshop at Marfa High January 13-17.